 - 6.1.
 Patent Rights Management.
 Foundation will be solely responsible for the preparation, filing, prosecution, and maintenance of the Patent Rights.
 Licensee agrees to cooperate, and to cause its Affiliates and Sublicensees to cooperate, with Foundation in a timely manner in the preparation, filing, prosecution, and maintenance of Patent Rights by disclosing such information as may be requested from time to time by Foundation and by promptly executing such documents as Foundation may reasonably request in connection therewith.
 Licensee, Sublicensees and Affiliates will bear their own costs in connection with their cooperation with Foundation under this Section 6.1.
 Foundation will use reasonable effort to provide, or will have their legal counsel provide, to Licensee copies of documents received or prepared by Foundation in the prosecution and maintenance of the Patent Rights sufficiently in advance of submitting same to the patent office, so that Licensee may comment upon such documents.
 Foundation will use reasonable efforts or will have their legal counsel prepare or amend any patent application within Patent Rights to include claims reasonably requested by Licensee to protect the Products contemplated to be sold under this Agreement. - 6.2.
 Reimbursement of Patent Costs.
 Licensee will reimburse Foundation for all Patent Costs incurred, pursuant to Section 6.1, prior to the Effective Date.
-As of the Effective Date of the Agreement, the accrued patent costs are approximately [] which shall be paid to [] - Licensee will pay all Patent Costs incurred after the Effective Date within thirty (30) days after its receipt of an invoice for such Patent Costs. - 6.3.
+As of the Effective Date of the Agreement, the accrued patent costs are approximately \$170,109.93 which shall be paid to Foundation in three equal installments due on the six (6) month, twelve (12) month and eighteen (18) month anniversaries of the Effective Date of the Agreement.

+Licensee will pay all Patent Costs incurred after the Effective Date within thirty (30) days after its receipt of an invoice for such Patent Costs.

+- 6.3.
 Invoicing.
 For all Patent Costs, Foundation may, at its option: (i) invoice Licensee directly; or (ii) have the law firm or other entity providing the patent-related services to send a copy of each Patent Cost invoice to Licensee for direct payment by Licensee of such Patent Cost expenses. - 6.4.
 If Licensee decides to discontinue its support of Patent Costs for a specific Licensed Patent(s) or for a particular issued patent or pending patent application claiming priority to a Licensed Patent ("Discontinued Patent Rights"), Licensee will notify Foundation in writing sixty (60) days prior to any such discontinuation.
 Licensee will be responsible for reimbursing Foundation for any Patent Costs associated with such Discontinued Patent Rights that Licensee incurred up to sixty (60) days after the date of the receipt of such notice, whether or not such costs were invoiced to and/or paid by Licensee.
-Upon such discontinuation, Foundation, at its sole discretion, will have the rights to: (i) abandon the Discontinued Patent Rights and any related applications; (ii) exclude the Discontinued Patent Rights, and any related application within the Discontinued Patent Rights or any patent application from which the patent application within the Discontinued Patent Rights, and any related applications, (iii) grant only a non-exclusive license to the Discontinued Patent Rights, and any related applications, to a non-exclusive license.
+Upon such discontinuation, Foundation, at its sole discretion, will have the rights to: (i) abandon the Discontinued Patent Rights and any related applications; (ii) exclude the Discontinued Patent Rights, and any related application (including any application that claims priority to the patent application within the Discontinued Patent Rights or any patent application from which the patent application within the Discontinued Patent Rights, and any related applications (iv) convert any exclusive license granted under this Agreement to the patent application within the Discontinued Patent Rights, and any related applications, to a non-exclusive license.
 Foundation and Licensee agree to amend EXHIBIT A in a timely manner after notification of discontinuation of support under this Section 6.4.